-Political & Economic Context (January 2026)
+Political & Economic Context (Spring 2026)

 Why is there talk of a crisis?

 - 🏝️ Orange Zone (Islands): Koh Kood and Koh Chang remain calm, though cancellations persist.
+Ensure your travel insurance for Thailand covers this specific province.

 Are Tourist Areas Still Safe?